aaronparker/aaronparker.github.io/_posts/2006-12-06-deploying-adobe-reader-8.md

   * The Adobe Updater is installed along with Reader to here: <font face="courier new,courier">%CommonProgramFiles%AdobeUpdater5</font>
   * Adobe Updater has created a folder in my Documents folder: <font face="courier new,courier">DocumentsUpdater5AdobeUpdaterreader8rdr-en_US</font>
   * So Joe... has an excellent post on installing Adobe Reader 8: [A Step-by-Step Guide to Silently Installing and Configuring Adobe Reader 8](http://sojoe.info/2006/12/09/a-step-by-step-guide-to-silently-installing-and-configuring-adobe-reader-8/)
   * Disable the Adobe Updater with the following DWORD (set it to 0x00000001) <font face="courier new,courier">HKLMSoftwareAdobeUpdaterEnterprise</font>.
-I&#8217;m still confirming this one, but I found the registry key on the Adobe knowledgebase site: [Perform a silent installation of Photoshop](http://www.adobe.com/support/techdocs/331261.html)
+I'm still confirming this one, but I found the registry key on the Adobe knowledgebase site: [Perform a silent installation of Photoshop](http://www.adobe.com/support/techdocs/331261.html)

 <p class="important">
   <strong>NOTE</strong>: See <a href="http://www.stealthpuppy.com/blogs/travelling/pages/adobe-reader-8-0.aspx">Unattended Install: Adobe Reader 8.0</a> and <a href="http://www.stealthpuppy.com/blogs/travelling/archive/2007/01/06/adobe-customization-wizard-8.aspx">Disable Adobe Updater with Adobe Customization Wizard 8</a> for information on silent or unattended installations of Adobe Reader 8.